Jose Herrera Player Props: Diamondbacks vs. Giants

-On Tuesday, Jose Herrera (on the back of going 0-for-2) and the Arizona Diamondbacks play the San Francisco Giants, whose starting pitcher will be Alex Cobb.
-First pitch is at 9:45 PM ET.
+After hitting .214 with a double and two walks in his past 10 games, Jose Herrera and the Arizona Diamondbacks take on the San Francisco Giants (who will hand the ball to Logan Webb) at 9:45 PM ET on Wednesday.

-He had a hitless performance in his most recent game (0-for-2) against the Giants.
+In his most recent game he had a hitless showing (0-for-2) against the Giants.

 Jose Herrera Game Info & Props vs. the Giants